ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/benchmarks.md

 ## 'Advanced' compound results

-All the so-called 'advanced' operations' times summed and graphed (note - if a container doesn't even support a particular feature, then it'll be higher up these graphs).
+All the so-called 'advanced' operations' times summed and graphed (note - if a container doesn't even support a particular feature, then there's a good chance it'll be higher up these graphs).

 ### Fastest